The importance of telling black stories

 BOOK·ISH: (ˈbo͝okiSH) adjective; a person or way of life devoted to reading and studying rather than worldly interests; of language or writing literary in style or allusion

-Black & Bookish is an education site that contains book reviews, lists, opinion pieces, and services all based around the love of books, Blackness, and continual exploration.
+Black & Bookish celebrates literature through curated book reviews, lists, opinion pieces, and services all based around the love of books, Blackness, and continual exploration.
+Our mission is to provide accessible resources to Black Literary Arts and create a living history database of literary cultural studies focused within the African Diaspora.

-This all STARTED WITH AUTHORS I ALREADY KNEW AND LOVED.
+The Herstory of Black & Bookish STARTED WITH AUTHORS I ALREADY KNEW AND LOVED.

 A search of my own personal library contained many titles by black authors.
 Most were best sellers or classics.
 I had much more material than expected and a decent start to my experiment.